FaisalTF/FaisalTF/README.md

 Greetings,

-This is a repository where I showcase some of the projects I have finished or some that I am currently working on!
+This is a portfolio repository where I showcase some of my previous and ongoing work!

-### Please visit its index page to view my portfolio [here](https://faisaltf.github.io/)
+### Please visit the following page to view my portfolio [here](https://faisaltf.github.io/)